Klingri/html/README.md

-## 🚀 HTML-Sites: A List of HTML sites
+## 🚀 HTML: A List of HTML sites & extensions

-A simple, fast, list of websites.
-This is a great list of websites for when you don't have internet or are learning HTML, CSS and JS!
+A simple, fast, list of websites & extensions.
+This is a great list of websites & extensions for when you don't have internet or are learning HTML, CSS and JS!

 # ✨ Features